AdobeDocs/audience-manager.en/help/using/features/declared-ids.md

 ## Do Not Target and Opt-Out Calls {#do-not-target}

-The [!UICONTROL declared ID] process honors site visitor preferences to opt-out of Audience Manager targeting by your website.
-When Audience Manager receives an opt-out request, the [!UICONTROL DCS] returns an empty [!DNL JSON] object instead of the Audience Manager user ID.
+The [!UICONTROL declared ID] process honors site visitor preferences to opt-out of [!DNL Audience Manager] targeting by your website.
+When [!DNL Audience Manager] receives an opt-out request, the [!DNL DCS] returns an empty [!DNL JSON] object instead of the [!DNL Audience Manager] user ID.

 >[!MORELIKETHIS]
 >